Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 ### Existing Features

-- Designed with HTML5, CSS3, JavaScript and GSAP.
+- Designed with HTML5, CSS3, JavaScript, jQuery and GSAP.
 - Animation before load website showing what to expect.
 - Skip button for users who are coming back to the website and do not want to see the animations again.
-- About and Thing to Do sections nicely fade in with scroll.
+- About and Things to Do sections nicely fade in with scroll.
 - Things to Do section with buttons showing different things to do, and also showing the locations on the Google Maps API.
 - Pop up Modal when submitting the form with thank you message.
 - Scroll to top button - this feature enables the user to quickly move back to the top of the page.
 The button only shows up after the first scroll.